RudoRoemer/CTEMsoft/ReadMe.md

 This package contains a series of programs along with a library, mostly written in fortran-90, for the computation and visualization of electron microscopy images and diffraction patterns.
 The programs can be used as standalone command-line programs, and produce binary output files that can then be visualized using IDL routines (Interactive Data Language).

+## IMPORTANT NOTICE ##
+As of Friday November 13, 2015, CTEMsoft 2.0 is no longer supported.
+The SEM portion of this package has been completely rewritten and is made available as the new EMsoft 3.0 package here on GitHub.
+The TEM portion of CTEMsoft 2.0 will be rewritten during the coming months and will become part of EMsoft 3.2 in the Fall of 2016.

 ## Financial Support ##
 Current development of this package is supported by an AFOSR/MURI grant, FA9550-12-1-0458; the original EBSD code was developed with support from an ONR grant, N00014-12-1-0075